falconshark/vue-booklet/README.md

 Default value is en.

 #### translation(optional)
 Define translation of booklet UI.
-Pass object with translated text.
+You can pass object or JSON string with translated text to it.
 Default value:
 ```js
 {